About the author: Alina Khazanova, Product Designer @ Elementor

 Green is a positive and calm color widely associated with nature, ecology, and renewing energy.
 Elementor’s Travel kit employs beautiful, dark green elements to compliment the images of greenery:

-Screenshot 08 Green Color Theory Fundamentals Every Web Designer Should Know 15
+screenshot 08 Green Color Theory Fundamentals Every Web Designer Should Know 15

 This color is pleasant and refreshing to look at, and it’s often used for environmentally-conscious brands.